-10.22 The requirements of IAS 16 and FRS 102 are, in general, similar to those of FRS 15 and so the depreciation methods and rates used for UK GAAP will usually be acceptable under IFRSs.
+- 10.21 Depreciation policies under FRS 15, FRS 102 and IAS 16 are likely to be similar and only rarely will adjustments be necessary to those policies on transition between these GAAPs.
+A potential exception to this rule relates to the basis of determination of residual value. - 10.22 The requirements of IAS 16 and FRS 102 are, in general, similar to those of FRS 15.
 However, a difference may arise because of the different way in which residual value is measured in the standards.
-Under FRS 15, residual values were are based on the prices prevailing at the date of acquisition or revaluation of the asset.
+Under FRS 15, residual values were based on the prices prevailing at the date of acquisition or revaluation of the asset.
 Under IAS 16 and FRS 102, they are based on prices prevailing at the balance sheet date.
-Therefore, in general, cumulative depreciation will be lower under IAS 16 and FRS 102 IFRSs assuming that prices are rising with inflation.
+Therefore, in general, cumulative depreciation will be lower under IAS 16 and FRS 102 assuming that prices are rising with inflation.
 Where such an effect is material, and an adjustment is made to reduce accumulated depreciation, the adjustment will be regarded as a realised profit because it represents the reversal of a previous realised loss.

-IFRS 1 - Deferred tax on business combinations
+Deferred tax on business combinations

 - 10.23 The requirements of IFRS 1 and IFRS 3 for business combinations will generally be relevant only to the consolidated financial statements and therefore have no effect on distributable profits.
 However, in some cases it is necessary to account for a business combination in the individual accounts of a company, for example where it acquires an unincorporated business. - 10.24 In some circumstances, IFRS 1 may require deferred tax to be provided in respect of assets or liabilities acquired through a previous business combination.
-For example, in many instances no deferred tax would have been provided on the revaluation of tangible fixed assets to fair value under Old-UK GAAP but such a provision would be required under IFRSs.
-When the company is not required to restate the business combination in accordance with IFRS 3 and uses this exemption, the deferred tax provision still has to be recognised but is adjusted against retained earnings rather than against goodwill. - 10.25 The tax provision will reduce accumulated realised profits available for distribution where the transaction involved the acquisition of an unincorporated business by an individual company.
+For example, in many instances no deferred tax would have been provided on the revaluation of tangible fixed assets to fair value under old UK GAAP but such a provision would be required under IFRSs.
+When the company is not required to restate the business combination in accordance with IFRS 3 and uses this exemption, the deferred tax provision still has to be recognised but is adjusted against retained earnings rather than against goodwill.

+- 10.25 The tax provision will reduce accumulated realised profits available for distribution where the transaction involved the acquisition of an unincorporated business by an individual company.
 It does not matter that the tax provision would not have been treated in this way had IFRS 3 been applied.
-It is the accounting that has actually been applied in the relevant accounts, in accordance with applicable accounting standards, which affects the amount of profits available for distribution.

-10.25AA similar issue can arise on transition to FRS 102 and similar considerations apply.
+It is the accounting that has actually been applied in the relevant accounts, in accordance with applicable accounting standards, which affects the amount of profits available for distribution. - 10.25AA similar issue can arise on transition to FRS 102 and similar considerations apply.

-IFRS 1 - Past capitalisation of revaluation reserve
+Past capitalisation of revaluation reserve